 - A family of eagles is featured on the reverse.

-The obverse of the 2003 American Gold Eagle coin features the full-length figure of Lady Liberty created by Augustus Saint-Gaudens.
-Lady Liberty is walking directly at you as you look at the coin.
-Her hair is flowing behind her.
-In her outstretched right hand is a torch and she is holding an olive branch in her left hand.
-At the bottom of the coin, to the left of her right foot, is a depiction of the Capitol building.
+The obverse of the 2004 American Gold Eagle coin features that version of Saint-Gaudens’ Lady Liberty.
+The design depicts a full-length figure of Lady Liberty walking directly at you.
+Her hair is flowing behind her, she has a torch in her extended right hand and an olive branch in her left hand.

-The reverse of the 2003 American Gold Eagle coin features a male eagle, carrying an olive branch, flying towards a nest with a female eagle and a couple of eaglets.
+The reverse of the 2004 American Gold Eagle coin features a male eagle, carrying an olive branch, flying above a nest with a female eagle and a couple of eaglets.
 This design was created by Miley Busiek and sculpted by Sherl J. Winter.
 It includes several inscriptions as well.

-If you have any questions about the Gold Eagle coins, please contact our JM Bullion Customer Service team, as we will be happy to help.
-We can be reached via phone at 800-276-6508, via our live chat, or via our email.
+Do you have any questions about the Gold Eagle coins?
+The JM Bullion Customer Service team has the answers.
+We can be reached via phone at 800-276-6508, via our live chat, or via our email address.